inspec/inspec-habitat/docs/habitat_services.md

 ### origins

-Array of Strings.
-The names of the origins that created the packages that backs the Services that were matched.
+Array of strings.
+The names of the origins that created the packages that backs the services that were matched.
 This list is de-duplicated.

 ```ruby